 All of the above concerns come together to make up this final one: all of these issues can give the perceived idea that online courses are of lesser quality.
 Because there is too much interference, I won’t be heard, the technology might fail, etc. All of these make users think that online classes are lesser than physical classes.
 Many people even think that the content being taught is not at the same level as that taught in person.
 The negatives factors resonate more in customers’ minds than the positive.
 Therefore, the more hassle there is in taking these classes, the less customers think of them.

-There is no need to worry about quality of an online course because it is the same material covered in a traditional classroom setting.
+There is no need to worry about the quality of an online course because it is the same material covered in a traditional classroom setting.
 In addition, with our Labs on Demand, you have online access to the same client and server technologies we cover in our physical courses, which means you can test, apply, and hone your skills on real equipment accessed over the Internet.

 Some Closing Thoughts